Carl von Clausewitz: Theory of war

 Clausewitz's work is still studied today, demonstrating its continued relevance.
 More than sixteen major English-language books that focused specifically on his work were published between 2005 and 2014, whereas his 19th-century rival Jomini has faded from influence.
 The historian Lynn Montross said that this outcome "may be explained by the fact that Jomini produced a system of war, Clausewitz a philosophy.
 The one has been outdated by new weapons, the other still influences the strategy behind those weapons."
 Jomini did not attempt to define war but Clausewitz did, providing (and dialectically comparing) a number of definitions.
 The first is his dialectical thesis: "War is thus an act of force to compel our enemy to do our will."
-The second, often treated as Clausewitz's 'bottom line,' is in fact merely his dialectical antithesis: "War is merely the continuation of policy with other means."
-The synthesis of his dialectical examination of the nature of war is his famous "trinity," saying that war is "a fascinating trinity—composed of primordial violence, hatred, and enmity, which are to be regarded as a blind natural force; the play of chance and probability, within which the creative spirit is free to roam; and its element of subordination, as an instrument of policy, which makes it subject to pure reason."
+The second, often treated as Clausewitz's 'bottom line,' is in fact merely his dialectical antithesis: "War is merely the continuation of policy [or politics—the German original is Politik, which encompasses both of those rather different English words] with other means."
+The synthesis of his dialectical examination of the nature of war—and thus his actual definition of war—is his famous "trinity," saying that war is, "when regarded as a whole, in relation to the tendencies predominating in it, a strange trinity, composed of the original violence of its essence, the hate and enmity which are to be regarded as a blind, natural impulse; of the play of probabilities and chance, which make it a free activity of the emotions; and of the subordinate character of a political tool, through which it belongs to the province of pure intelligence."
 Christopher Bassford says the best shorthand for Clausewitz's trinity should be something like "violent emotion/chance/rational calculation."
 However, it is frequently presented as "people/army/government," a misunderstanding based on a later paragraph in the same section.
 This misrepresentation was popularised by U.S. Army Colonel Harry Summers' Vietnam-era interpretation, facilitated by weaknesses in the 1976 Howard/Paret translation.

 The degree to which Clausewitz managed to revise his manuscript to reflect that synthesis is the subject of much debate.
 His final reference to war and Politik, however, goes beyond his widely quoted antithesis: "War is simply the continuation of political intercourse with the addition of other means.
 We deliberately use the phrase 'with the addition of other means' because we also want to make it clear that war in itself does not suspend political intercourse or change it into something entirely different.
 In essentials that intercourse continues, irrespective of the means it employs.
 The main lines along which military events progress, and to which they are restricted, are political lines that continue throughout the war into the subsequent peace."